-Recent advances in SPECT technology including cadmium-zinctelluride (CZT) semiconductor detector material may pave the way for absolute myocardial blood flow (MBF) measurements by SPECT.
-The aim of the present study was to compare K_1 uptake rate constants as surrogates of absolute MBF and myocardial flow reserve index (MFRi) in humans as assessed with a CZT SPECT camera versus PET.
-Methods: Absolute MBF was assessed in 28 consecutive patients undergoing adenosine stress-rest myocardial perfusion imaging (MPI) by 99mTc-tetrofosmin CZT SPECT and 13N-ammonia PET, and MFR was calculated as a ratio of hyperemic over resting MBF.
-Results from both MPI methods were compared, and correlation coefficients were calculated.
-The diagnostic accuracy of CZT MFRi to predict an abnormal MFR defined as PET MFR less than 2 was assessed using a receiver-operator-characteristic curve.
-Results: Median MBF at rest was comparable between CZT and PET (0.89 [interquartile range (IQR), 0.77-1.00] vs. 0.92 [IQR, 0.78-1.06] mL/g/min; P = not significant) whereas it was significantly lower at stress in CZT than PET (1.11 [IQR, 1.00-1.26] vs. 2.06 [IQR, 1.48-2.56] mL/g/min; P < 0.001).
-This resulted in median MFRi values of 1.32 (IQR, 1.13-1.52) by CZT and 2.36 (IQR, 1.57-2.71) by PET (P <0.001).
-The receiver-operator-characteristic curve revealed a cutoff for CZT MFRi at 1.26 to predict an abnormal PET MFR yielding an accuracy of 75%.
-Conclusion: The estimation of absolute MBF index values by CZT SPECT MPI with 99mTc-tetrofosmin is technically feasible, although hyperemic values are significantly lower than from PET with 13N-ammonia, resulting in a substantial underestimation of MFR.
+Recent advances in SPECT technology including cadmium zinc telluride (CZT) semi-conductor detector material may pave the way for absolute myocardial blood flow (MBF) measurements by SPECT.
+The aim of the present study was to compare K1 uptake rate constants as surrogates of absolute MBF and myocardial flow reserve index (MFRi) in humans as assessed with a CZT SPECT camera versus positron emission tomography (PET).

+Methods: Absolute MBF was assessed in 28 consecutive patients undergoing adenosine stress/rest myocardial perfusion imaging (MPI) by 99mTc-tetrofosmin CZT SPECT and 13N-ammonia PET and MFR was calculated as ratio of hyperaemic over resting MBF.
+Results from both MPI methods were compared and correlation coefficients were calculated.
+Diagnostic accuracy of CZT MFRi to predict an abnormal MFR defined as PET MFR<2 was assessed using a receiver operator characteristic curve (ROC).

+Results: Median MBF at rest was comparable between CZT and PET (0.89 [0.77-1.00] ml/g/min vs. 0.92 [0.78-1.06] ml/g/min; p=ns) while it was significantly lower at stress in CZT vs PET (1.11 [1.00-1.26] ml/g/min vs 2.06 [1.48-2.56] ml/g/min; p<0.001).
+This resulted in median MFRi values of 1.32 [1.13-1.52] by CZT and 2.36 [1.57-2.71] by PET (p<0.001).
+ROC revealed a cut-off for CZT MFRi at 1.26 to predict an abnormal PET MFR yielding an accuracy of 75%.

+Conclusion: Estimation of absolute MBFi values by CZT SPECT MPI with 99mTc-tetrofosmin is technically feasible, although hyperemic values are significantly lower than from PET with 13N-ammonia resulting in a substantial underestimation of MFR.
 Nevertheless, CZT MFRi may confer diagnostic value.

-Key Words: myocardial flow reserve (MFR); myocardial blood flow (MBF); cadmium zinc telluride (CZT) SPECT; 13N-ammonia PET
+Keywords: myocardial flow reserve (MFR), myocardial blood flow (MBF), cadmium zinc telluride (CZT) SPECT, 13N-Ammonia PET